conedevelopment/bazar/README.md

 ## 📚 Documentation

 > [!NOTE]
-> The new documentaion is coming soon, as part of the [Root documentation](https://root.conedevelopment.com).
+> The new documentation is coming soon, as part of the [Root documentation](https://root.conedevelopment.com).

 ## 📝 License